liberty elm tree

 John P. Hansel founded the Elm Research Institute in 1967 and through genetic research developed a purebred descendant of disease-resistant American elms.
 Since its introduction in 1984, more than a quarter of a million ”American Liberty Elm” trees have been planted in over 1,000 communities including Gary, Hammond, South Bend and Lafayette in Indiana and prominent historic sites in Washington D.C. and Philadelphia.

-The trees are sponsored and made available to towns by generous donors.
+The original Liberty American Elm trees were sponsored and made available to towns by generous donors.
 The Elm Research Institute is currently accepting letters of interest from towns who wish to participate.
 For more information about this national project, phone Elm Research Institute, (603) 358-6198 or visit online at www.elmresearch.org or write to 11 Kit Street, Keene, NH, 03431.